 Examples of insurance fraud

-Insurance fraud cases can be complex.
-Here are a few examples of insurance fraud cases where individuals have made inaccurate and intentionally misleading claims to insurance companies for financial gain.
+This type of criminal case can be be complex.
+Here are a few examples of cases where individuals have made inaccurate and intentionally misleading claims to carriers for financial gain.

 - faking an automobile accident